Title Loans 101: What You Need to Know

 The fact that the potential loss of a vehicle is made so apparent leaves a lot of people wondering if title loans are legitimate.
 The short answer is yes: title loans from reputable agencies are legitimate.
 Many loans– from both banks and agencies– require collateral to secure a loan.
 Failure to pay the bank often results in repossession; title loans make that process more apparent.

 That being said, there are some areas that have restrictions on title loans or rules specific to the state in which they’re being conducted.
-Securing car title loans in Sacramento may have different regulations than securing one in Dallas.
+Securing car title loans may have different regulations than securing one in Dallas.
 It’s up to the borrower to research these differences.

 Applying for a Title Loan